Autodesk/aomi/README.md

 The [PyYAML](http://pyyaml.org/) package, by default, will make use of libyaml.
 This can be a problem on some systems as you may need to manually install libyaml.

+Tests run (both locally and on Travis) in isolation using [virtualenv](https://virtualenv.pypa.io/en/stable/) so you must have this installed if you wish to do active development on `aomi`.

 # Authentication

 The `aomi` tool will make several attempts at determining appropriate credentials to use with Vault.
 Upon receiving an initial token, it will request a short lived token for to use for itself.
 When requesting this token (which has a default TTL of ten seconds) an assortment of metadata is provided.
 The `USER` environment variable, the system hostname, and the current operation will always be included as token metadata.
 You may optionally add additional fields with the `--metadata` option in the format of `key1=value1,key2=value2`.